amiehannah/punk-api/README.md

 `http://localhost:3000/punk-api`

 ---

-## Functionality:
+## Approach & Functionality:

 1. Initially I started by breaking down the webpage, creating the components based on a component tree.

 2. I also tested out the data (to later be imported via an API request).
-I used Postman to understand which data structures had been used to store the beer information and how I can later access certain bits of information from the data.
+I used **_Postman_** to understand which data structures had been used to store the beer information and how I can later access certain bits of information from the data.

 3. Display a range of beers </br>
    I chose to display the range of beers using card components.
 Using the React hook `useState`, I set state to an `onClick` event on the card component.
 I was able to flip the cards, enabling the user to see more information for each beer on the front and back of each card.